TUN: Detecting Significant Points in Persistence Diagrams with Deep Learning: Results

 \subsection{Limitations}

 In this study, we restrict the number of significant points in 1-PD to fewer than 100 and the number of point cloud points to fewer than 100,000.
 This is due to the consideration of computational efficiency based on the assumption that the significant points are no more than 100.
 If the number of points in the 1-PD and the point cloud is too large, the training process will be time-consuming and memory-intensive.
 But theoretically, our TUN model allows handling larger datasets with larger point clouds and PD with more points.
-Additionally, small-scale loops are challenging for TUN to detect reliably.
-For instance, in the TPMS dataset, our TUN model inaccurately predicted one sample that includes three small-scale loops, and their associated points in the 1-PD exhibit small persistence, resembling noise points (see Figure~\ref{fig:limit}).
-One possible solution is to implement an extremely dense sampling strategy, but executing dense sampling to ensure the detection of these loops could result in high computational costs.
-Consequently, finding methods to accurately capture such features remains a challenge.
+Additionally, small-scale loops are difficult for TUN to detect reliably.
+For example, in Figure~\ref{fig:limit}, the TUN model incorrectly predicts three points that resemble noise, which in fact correspond to three small-scale loops.
+One possible remedy is to adopt an extremely dense sampling strategy.
+However, ensuring the detection of such loops via dense sampling would incur substantial computational costs.
+Consequently, developing methods that can accurately and efficiently capture these features remains an open challenge.